hemel-cse/employee-handbook/readme.md

 Spoiler alert: This is a long document.
 We've pulled out the things we wish to highlight in the following section.

 ## TL;DR;
 Well, actually, you should read the entier document.
-But here are some selected highlihts:
+But here are some selected highlights:

 **Highlighted Benefits**

-- PTO: Full-time emplotees get 20 PTO days per year.
-That's 4 weeks per year to sail the Caribbean, kite surf of Hawaii, and scubadive off Thiland.
+- PTO: Full-time employees get 20 PTO days per year.
+That's 4 weeks per year to sail the Caribbean, kite surf of Hawaii, and scuba-dive off Thailand.
-- PRO part 2:  If you want, you can exchange 50% of your PTO for the equivilent extra salary.
-If you only need two weeks snorkaloing off Tahiti, that is.
+- PRO part 2:  If you want, you can exchange 50% of your PTO for the equivalent extra salary.
+If you only need two weeks snorkeling off Tahiti, that is.
-- Electric cars: we think electric cars are cool and offer free charging and up to $400/mo towards the loan/leaase payment of an electric car.
+- Electric cars: we think electric cars are cool and offer free charging and up to $400/mo towards the loan/lease payment of an electric car.
 - Awesomeness awards: if someone does something awesome, please give them an awesomeness award for $100 or $1000, depending on the level of awesomeness.
-We will add this amount to their nextpaycheck.
+We will add this amount to their next paycheck.
 - Food & Drink provided at work, weekly off-site lunches
 - Weekly laundry & dry cleaning service
-- On-premises gym for cardio, weighlifiting
+- On-premises gym for cardio, weightlifting
-- Off-site gym reimbursment
+- Off-site gym reimbursement
-- Personal trainer reimbursment (up to $1000/month)
+- Personal trainer reimbursement (up to $1000/month)
-- 6 months paid maternaty leave (work part time from home after 2nd month)
+- 6 months paid maternity leave (work part time from home after 2nd month)

 **Highlighted Policies**
 - Act in the company's best interest
 - Be a nice person
 - Remote work: The default policy is 'no'.
 We think that teams generally work best when everyone is in the same room.

-**Performance - Expectations and Measuremnt**
+**Performance - Expectations and Measurement**
 - Each employee has one or more Roles
 - Each Role has a Role Scorecard, which includes:
   - A list of all the outcomes required of the role
-  - A description of what means for each outcome to be demonstrataed
+  - A description of what means for each outcome to be demonstrated
   - A guide for scoring each outcome
-- Each employee scores themselves and a number of other employees on these attrigutes on a regular and frequent basis
+- Each employee scores themselves and a number of other employees on these attributes on a regular and frequent basis

 **Performance and Compensation**
 - When you are first hired, your salary is set in expectation on excellent performance in all your Roles